pchurchil1/Atlas-REST-Explorer/README.md

 Atlas REST Explorer is a polished browser app built to demonstrate practical REST API integration.
 It combines country metadata, capital weather, and population indicators into one interactive dashboard with visible request telemetry.

-## GitHub Description

-Interactive REST API dashboard that chains country, weather, and population endpoints with caching, filtering, fallback data, and a live request log.

 ## Overview

 The app starts by loading a country collection from REST Countries.
 Selecting a country fetches a detailed country resource, then uses that response to make two follow-up requests: